How Traditional Masculinity Can Prevent Domestic Abuse

 Although domestic violence had been declining since the 1990s, this trend has reversed since the beginning of the Covid-19 pandemic.
 Stress, including unemployment, may affect some men’s self-worth.
 Women’s roles in society have changed greatly in the past few decades, and by extension this has changed men’s roles.
 Not surprisingly, this has resulted in a masculinity identity crisis.
 But harkening back to images from old John Wayne movies is unrealistic because that was always superficial, and the past is gone.
 Today, being a good emotional provider is also important.
 Being a rock others can lean on, rather than a rock that crushes those nearby, has always been the unchanging core of masculinity.

 It’s not uncommon for a person in an abusive relationship to look back on their childhood and realize they’ve never had any positive male role models to teach them what authentic masculinity and healthy relationships look like.
 I’m blessed because in my life, I’ve known a few positive male role models, especially my brother, Dave DuBay.
 Sure, he was excessively irritating as a kid, and I kept praying the USS Enterprise would finally take him away, but he grew up quite admirably.

 I’m still in a state of shock over that unforeseen development.
 But anyway …

-Dave often writes on the topic of “toxic masculinity,” as well as politics and spirituality.
+Dave often writes on the topic of “toxic masculinity,” and is part of the writing team at Missio Dei.
 I’m honoured to have him as my guest blogger this week—but don’t tell my mom.
 She’ll have a heart attack if she finds out that Dave and I now get along so well.